mengbinhao/jack-note/docs/english/NPR.md

   > I'm running out of synonyms for xxx
   > It had never done this before
-  > you are going to take a much lower price than you want, and you might even have to pay someone to haul it away, and that's pretty much what happend to xxx
+  > you are going to take a much lower price than you want, and you might even have to pay someone to haul it away, and that's pretty much what happened to xxx
   > if you don't have buyers at zero dollars, you have to go even lower

 - 2020.4.26